Athletic Trainer

 License Verification

 If any type of license has ever been issued to the applicant in another state, contact the state licensing office and request license verification to be sent directly to the Board Office for each license issued.
-License verification may be mailed to the address provided below or by e-mail to MQA.AthleticTraining@flhealth.gov.
+Please submit license verification to: MQA.AthleticTraining@flhealth.gov.

 Applicants with Health History